 If you have depression, you're not alone.
 In fact, in every group of 10 people, chances are that one person is clinically depressed.

 Because depression is so common, the Affordable Care Act includes ways to get you the help you need.
-That includes depression screening as well as treatment with counseling and medicine.
-Many health plans will have to cover this care starting in 2014.
+That includes free depression screening, as well as treatment with counseling and medicine.

 You should be able to get evaluated for depression free of charge.
 Most plans must offer this as a preventive service.

-Only so-called grandfathered plans offered by employers do not have to offer free screening tests.
-These are plans that were in place before the Affordable Care Act was signed into law on March 23, 2010.
-They do not have to cover all the benefits that are now seen as essential.
-But many of them still do.
+Only so-called grandfathered plans offered by employers do not have to offer free screening.
+These are plans that were in place before the Affordable Care Act was signed into law on March 23, 2010 and have not substantially changed.
 Read your plan's summary of benefits to see what's covered and how much your share of the cost is.

 - Medicine for depression